sadrasabouri/pyrandwalk/README.md

 ### Probability of A Sequence

 Imagine you want to calculate probability which you start from state 2, go to state 1 and stuck in state 0.
-What's the probability of these walk sequence1?
+What's the probability of these walk sequences?
 ```pycon
 >>> rw.prob_sec([2, 1, 0])
 0.0125